gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 **Innovation without understanding the real requirement is like watering a plant that you somehow planted on a hilltop.**

-After all, the tie-beam should be clients, not some content management system, which is a separate ball game alltogether.
+After all, the tie-beam should be clients, not some kind of systems, which is a separate ball game alltogether.